The Long Grey Line Farm

 Wingate's Chindit died in early July2012.
 A few of his get remain to be sold.

 Dapple Grey, line-bred Kalarama Rex bloodline, very high head, short back, tiny ears with hooks, gorgeous head, show horse presence and charisma.
-He is 30 years old, so you waited too long to breed to him!

 We are sad to announce that General Withers died unexpectedly in 2011.
 He was a beautiful stallion with charisma, courage, stamina, excellent conformation, and show horse ways, which he passed on to his get.
 His bloodlines are exceptionally old and valuable to the American Saddlebred.
 We miss him very much.